AngelValentino/TaskFlow/README.md

 ## 🚀 Features

-- ✅ **Clean Task Management**: Streamline your task organization with a distraction-free interface designed for maximum efficiency and focus.
+- ✅ **Clean Task Management:** Streamline your task organization with a distraction-free interface designed for maximum efficiency and focus.
-- 🧠 **Enhanced Task Manager View**: An intuitive and powerful layout for organizing, reviewing, and managing your tasks with ease.
+- 🧠 **Enhanced Task Manager View:** An intuitive and powerful layout for organizing, reviewing, and managing your tasks with ease.
-- ⏱️ **Pomodoro Timer**: A comprehensive and accessible time management component built around the Pomodoro technique, designed to boost productivity through structured work-rest intervals.
+- ⏱️ **Pomodoro Timer:** A comprehensive and accessible time management component built around the Pomodoro technique, designed to boost productivity through structured work-rest intervals.
-- 💬 **Daily Motivation**: A dynamic motivational quote machine, delivering a rotating selection of quotes to inspire and motivate you throughout the day.
+- 💬 **Daily Motivation:** A dynamic motivational quote machine, delivering a rotating selection of quotes to inspire and motivate you throughout the day.
-- 🗂️ **Offline or Online**: Effortlessly access your tasks offline via local storage or sync them when you're online, ensuring continuous management no matter your connection.
+- 🗂️ **Offline or Online:** Effortlessly access your tasks offline via local storage or sync them when you're online, ensuring continuous management no matter your connection.
-- 🔒 **Security First**: All connections are secured with HTTPS (A+ SSL Labs grade), utilizing secure JWT authentication and industry-standard practices for server hardening and encryption.
+- 🔒 **Security First:** All connections are secured with HTTPS (A+ SSL Labs grade), utilizing secure JWT authentication and industry-standard practices for server hardening and encryption.
-- 📱 **Responsive, Dynamic Interface Across All Devices**: The app is fully responsive, dynamically adjusting to desktops, tablets, mobiles, smartwatches, and any other device, with media queries and styled using pure vanilla CSS.
+- 📱 **Responsive, Dynamic Interface Across All Devices:** The app is fully responsive, dynamically adjusting to desktops, tablets, mobiles, smartwatches, and any other device, with media queries and styled using pure vanilla CSS.
-- 🌍 **Accessibility Focus**: Designed with inclusivity in mind, the app emphasizes accessibility to ensure it can be used by everyone.
+- 🌍 **Accessibility Focus:** Designed with inclusivity in mind, the app emphasizes accessibility to ensure it can be used by everyone.
 While the broad range of themes may pose minor challenges for some colorblind users, future updates aim to introduce a dedicated colorblind-friendly theme pack.
-- 🚀 **Optimized Performance**: Achieved a full score in Google’s Lighthouse audit under standard conditions, ensuring top-tier performance, accessibility, best practices, and SEO.
+- 🚀 **Optimized Performance:** Achieved a full score in Google’s Lighthouse audit under standard conditions, ensuring top-tier performance, accessibility, best practices, and SEO.
 Performance may slightly vary (e.g., 97–99) when logged in or on mobile due to dynamic content and runtime features.
+- 🏗️ **Robust Object-Oriented MVC Architecture:** Both the client-side SPA and the backend API are built using a modular, object-oriented MVC design, ensuring clean separation of concerns, maintainability, and scalability across the entire stack.

 ### 📊 Audit and Security Scores